All Episodes

 So I actually met you once upon a time at a fundraiser in Honolulu, and I shook your hand.

-Is the uh of why the liberal agenda can maintain its momentum even though you know they're in the majority in power.
+What I want to talk about is of why the liberal agenda can maintain its momentum, even though they're in the majority in power.

-It's the squeaky will gets the grease, and conservatives need to get out of their safe space.
+It's the squeaky wheel gets the grease, and conservatives need to get out of their safe space.

-This whole we're the conservatives, we're right, they're wrong, we're gonna win by logic is not working.
+This whole, we're the conservatives, we're right, they're wrong, we're going to win by logic is not working.

 The silent majority is not working.